MWyssy/ce-load-balancing-node-api-public/SOLUTION.md

 ## Which bits of the setup do you think you could automate and why?

-> The entire server setup could be automated using a script, as I can imagine it getting quite tedious to set up mutliple servers all the time.
+> The entire server setup could be automated using a script (or terraform), as I can imagine it getting quite tedious to set up mutliple servers all the time.
 The entire server setup can be done through CLI, so it is possible to script this.

 ## Add an image to the repository that shows your browser hitting the API and listing learners.
 Link that image within your SOLUTION.md markdown document